 Flight 19 Disappears

-On December 5, 1945, a training flight of TBM (Torpedo Bombers) Avenger airplanes went missing over the Atlantic.
-Their flight path was scheduled to take them out over the Atlantic on a 300-mile round-trip journey to the naval base.
-The flight never returned.
 Rumors circulated that the training flight encountered an unknown phenomenon.
-Some experts cite a naval report detailing cause or reasons unknown for the missing crafts and men.
-Another element of the mystery surrounding Flight 19 is that the rescue craft with 13 men on board went missing during the search and was never heard from again.
+Some experts cite a naval report detailing causes or reasons unknown for the missing crafts and men.
+Another creepy element of the mystery surrounding Flight 19 is that the rescue craft with 13 men on board went missing during their search and were never heard from again.
 No debris or wreckage for that aircraft was ever found.

 Disappearance of the Mary Celeste Crew